matth-x/MicroOcpp/README.md

 Website: [www.arduino-ocpp.com](https://www.arduino-ocpp.com)

-Fully integrated into the Arduino platform.
-Compatible with ESP-IDF and generic FreeRTOS
+Fully integrated into the Arduino platform and the ESP32 / ESP8266.
+Compatible with ESP-IDF, FreeRTOS and generic embedded C/C++ platforms.

-## Make your EVSE ready for OCPP :car::electric_plug::battery:
+## Make your EVSE ready for OCPP-based charging networks :car::electric_plug::battery:

-You can build an OCPP Charge Point controller using the popular, Wi-Fi enabled microcontrollers ESP8266, ESP32 and comparable.
-This library allows your EVSE to communicate with an OCPP Central System and to participate in your Charging Network.
+This library allows your EVSE to communicate with an OCPP Backend and to participate in commercial charging networks.
+You can integrate it into an existing firmware development, or start a new EVSE project from scratch with it.

 :heavy_check_mark: Works with [SteVe](https://github.com/RWTH-i5-IDSG/steve), [The Mobility House OCPP package](https://github.com/mobilityhouse/ocpp) and further commercial Central Systems

-:heavy_check_mark: Integrated and tested in many charging stations
+:heavy_check_mark: Flexible API for customizable EVSE projects.
+Tested in many charging stations

-:heavy_check_mark: Eligible for **public chargers**.
-Complies also with the legal requirements of the German Ladesäulenverordnung (LSV)
+:heavy_check_mark: Eligible for **public chargers** (Eichrecht-compliant)

 ### Features